How much does a DJ cost?

 So you’re planning a wedding and are thinking about hiring a DJ to take care of the music?
-The most common question we hear at Airwaves Music from couples is: “How much should I budget for my DJ?”
+We get asked a lot about DJ costs, wedding DJ services, bat mitzvah DJ services and other things.
+But the most common question we hear at Airwaves Music from couples is: “How much should I budget for my DJ?”

 - How do I know if I’m scoring a deal or paying way too much?